Buffalo Wild Wings shares soar on report of takeover bid

 “Buffalo Wild Wings could be appealing to Roark because of the brand’s dominant positioning among sports-bars, potential to improve company-owned restaurant performance with better execution, and stable base of franchise income”, O‘Cull wrote.

-The Wall Street Journal first reported the news on Monday, citing people familiar with the matter. (on.wsj.com/2jmdx8l)
+The Wall Street Journal first reported the news on Monday, citing people familiar with the matter.

 Reporting by Uday Sampath in Bengaluru; Editing by Martina D'Couto and Arun Koyyur